BOOK CLUB

 We’re thrilled to introduce the Shambhala Farm Book Club — a new gathering for thoughtful conversation, soulful inquiry, and community connection.
 We’ll meet every other month to explore books that touch on the themes of spirituality, yoga, and inner growth—stories and teachings that inspire us to live with more awareness, compassion, and presence.
 Whether you’re a lifelong seeker or just beginning your journey, this book club is a welcoming space to share reflections, ask questions, and connect through meaningful conversation.

-Thursday, August 28th at 5:45 PM
+Wednesday, October 29th at 5:45 PM

 About the Book